bowmanjd/vimtalk/slides/presentation.md

 Notes:

+Here is an outline of the keyboard.
 Note where the arrow keys are!
+This may explain some things later.

 |||